Kikres/Squares/README.md

-Based on the updates you've provided, here's a revised README that incorporates your changes and the new features.
-It highlights the transition to TypeScript, the addition of Swagger and versioning, and reflects your personal notes.

----

 # Squares Project

 This project is a web application that dynamically generates blocks with random colors upon each button click in a square formation.
 It is built with **React.js** and **TypeScript** on the frontend and a **.NET/C# API** for the backend.
 The position and color of each square are stored in a JSON file, allowing the layout to persist across page reloads.